elastic/elasticsearch/CONTRIBUTING.md

 #### Log levels

 Each log message is written at a particular _level_.
-By default Elasticsearch will suppress messages at the most verbose levels, `TRACE` and `DEBUG`, and will output messages at all other levels.
+By default Elasticsearch will suppress messages at the two most verbose levels, `TRACE` and `DEBUG`, and will output messages at all other levels.
 Users can configure which levels of message are written by each logger at runtime, but you should expect everyone to run with the default configuration almost all of the time and choose your